 Our network's view is that the first quarter will be a soft patch for the U.S. economy, but that the stock market will be affected by far more than the economic outlook.
 One new reality that stock market investors will need to adjust to is life without the so-called Bernanke/Yellen put.
 Since 2008, the U.S. Federal Reserve (Fed) has served as investors' cavalry, riding in to flood the market with liquidity at the first sign of trouble.
 While the Fed is no longer actively easing and began raising short-term rates in December for the first time in nine years, monetary policy remains extraordinarily accommodative by historical measures, although perhaps not as accommodative as some investors would like.

 Our network suggests that volatility is likely to persist, and the fact remains that economies outside the United States are on less stable footing than our own, while the correlation of U.S. to global equities has been extremely high for years.
 Although there are reasons to believe the U.S. stock market appears to be approaching an attractive valuation, global macroeconomic risks will likely continue to whipsaw U.S. equity prices.

-At John Hancock Investments, we continue to favor the use of alternatives as a potential way to reduce risk in this type of environment.
+At John Hancock Investment Management, we continue to favor the use of alternatives as a potential way to reduce risk in this type of environment.
 A well-constructed asset allocation strategy has historically helped reduce portfolio volatility and mitigate the risk of significant losses.
 In addition, absolute return strategies can offer a more targeted approach by pursuing positive returns independent of markets and traditional benchmarks.
-In today's uncertain market, we believe there is much to recommend this type of defensive approach.
+In today's uncertain market, we believe there's much to recommend this type of defensive approach.

 The S&P 500 Index tracks the performance of 500 of the largest publicly traded companies in the United States.
 It is not possible to invest directly in an index.
 Past performance does not guarantee future results.